koide3/glim/docs/installation.md

-GLIM is tested on Ubuntu 20.04 with CUDA 11.6 / Ubuntu 22.04 with CUDA 11.8 / NVIDIA Jetson Xavier and Orin (JetPack 5.0.1).
+GLIM is tested on Ubuntu 22.04 with CUDA 12.2 / NVIDIA Jetson Orin (JetPack 6.0).

 ## Install from source